aekol99/Darija-Chatbot/README.md

 # Darija-Chatbot
-React.js, Flask, Keras and tensorflow this project is still under development.
+React.js, Flask, Keras and tensorflow <br>
+this project is still under development.